"It's your kingdom."

 The success of Croydon Tramlink, as well as new trams in other cities, has sparked new interest in tram lines in London.
 At present there are two serious proposals and two more speculative ones.

 The Uxbridge Road tramway would extend for about 22km from Shepherd's Bush Green to Uxbridge.
 It would 41 tram stops and for most of its length would run along the Uxbridge Road (A4020), though at the Uxbridge end it would follow the original, now pedestrianized, High Street and not the present-day road.
-If built, construction would start in 2009 and the line would open in 2013.
-However, current indications are that the plans are likely to be abandoned following the approval of Crossrail.
+However, the plans seem to have been abandoned.

 The following list of stations and locations comes from a 2004 public consultation.
 Locations marked ± are estimated from landmarks on small-scale maps; those marked § are even rougher estimates.
 SPN and SPS indicate a single platform on the north and south sides of the line respectively.